-Adolescence is when we begin to make sense of our place and purpose in the world.
-Today’s young people are coming of age in a time of great civic upheaval, but are being offered sparse support as they form ideas about who they want to be and the role they want to play in shaping the future.
-They need learning experiences that help them become literate in power and develop a sense of moral character that can guide them into their next phase of life.
+Young people are coming of age in a time of great civic upheaval, but are being offered sparse support in forming ideas about who they want to be as a citizen and the role they want to play in shaping the future.
+They need experiences that help them become literate in how civic power flows and develop a sense of their own civic values that can guide them into their next phase of life.

-We train educators to activate our Power + Character = Citizenship Curriculum to help young people develop this integrated sense of their own civic identity.
+Citizen University has developed a modular and adaptable curriculum, Power + Character = Citizenship, designed to help educators support young people in developing this integrated sense of their own civic identity.

 The best part?
 We bring our training to you at no cost.
-If you work with young people ages 14-24 — whether in the classroom, on a sports field, at summer camps, or anything in between — consider how you could convene a group of 30-35 peers to experience this training together.
-So long as you are searching for deeper ways to support these young people in navigating and contributing to civic life, this training may be a great fit.
+If you work with young people ages 14-24 — whether in the classroom, on a sports field, at summer camps, or anything in between — consider how you could convene a group of peers from your district, organization, or region to go through this training together.
+If you’re searching for deeper ways to support young people in navigating and contributing to civic life, this training may be a great fit.

 Why this training — and why now?